GF2++

 Spans Functions to create non-owning views over a part of a bit-store — bit-spans.

-Sub-vectors Functions to pull out a clone of a piece of a bit-store as new bit-vectors
+Sub-vectors Functions to clone a piece of a bit-store as a new bit-vector.

 Riffling Functions to create vectors that copy a bit-store with interleaved zeros.